-The Company accounts for a contract with a customer only if upon its enforcement: a/ it has commercial essence and rationale; b/ the parties to the contract have approved the contract (in writing, verbally or in accordance with other customary business practices) and are committed to perform it; c/ each party's rights can be identified and d/ the remuneration to which the company is entitled in the performance of its performance obligations will be received.
-In assessing collectability, all relevant facts and circumstances of the transaction are taken into account, incl. past experience, common business practices, published rules and statements made by the company, collateral and satisfaction options..
+The Company accounts for a contract with a customer only if upon its enforcement: a/ it has commercial essence and rationale; b/ the parties to the contract have approved the contract (in writing, orally or in accordance with other customary business practices) and are committed to perform it; c/ each party's rights and the d/ payment conditions can be identified; and e/ it is probable that the Company will collect the consideration to which it is entitled upon performing its performance obligations.
+In evaluating whether collectability of an amount of consideration is probable, the Company considers all relevant facts and circumstances of the transaction, including past experience, customary business practices, published rules and declarations made by the Company, collaterals and possibilities for satisfaction.

 A contract for which any of the above criteria has not yet been met is subject to new assessment in each reporting period.
-The consideration received under such contracts shall be recognised as payable (contract liability) in the statement of financial position, until: a) all criteria for recognizing a contract with a customer are met; b) the Company meets its performance obligations and has received the whole or almost the whole remuneration (which is not recoverable); and/or c. when the contract is terminated and the remuneration received is not recoverable.
+The consideration received under such contracts shall be recognised as payable (contract liability) in the statement of financial position, until: a) all criteria for recognizing a contract with a customer are met; b) the Company meets its performance obligations and has received the whole or almost the whole remuneration (which is not recoverable); and/or c) when the contract is terminated and the remuneration received is not recoverable.